top of page

 Violinist, MaryBeth Schotting brings her extensive performing and teaching experience to life at Music With a Twist Summer String Festival.
 She believes in the value of motivating and inspiring students through summer camps, knowing these experiences can provide lifelong value for students.

-Ms. Schotting currently teaches violin in the String Preparatory Division at Carnegie Mellon.
-She was the Director of the String Preparatory Division from 2000-2016 and has taught music minors and non-major college students since 1998.
-Ms. Schotting also created the Summer String Workshop, a one week summer program for strings she ran for over twenty years that brought students from all over the greater Pittsburgh area.
+Ms. Schotting currently teaches violin to youth at Duquesne University's City Music Center and PYCO School of Music in Wexford.
+She is also on the faculty of the Music Extension Program at Carnegie Mellon University where she has taught music minors and non-majors since 1998.
+Ms. Schotting was on the violin faculty of the String Preparatory Division at Carnegie Mellon University until 2023 and Director of the String Division from 2000-2016.
+Ms. Schotting also created the Summer String Workshop at CMU, a one week summer program for strings she ran for over twenty years that brought students from all over the greater Pittsburgh area.
 Many of Ms. Schotting’s students have received recognition and held principal positions in the youth symphonies of Pittsburgh and placed in different competitions.

 Ms. Schotting is a tenured member of the Pittsburgh Opera and Pittsburgh Ballet Orchestras and Concertmaster of the Civic Light Opera.
 She has performed with the Pittsburgh Symphony Orchestra, Chamber Orchestra of Pittsburgh, and Wheeling Symphony, among others.
 She has performed at music festivals around the world including the Sunflower Music Festival, Breckenridge Music Festival, Colorado Music Festival, New Hampshire Music Festival, Spoleto Music Festival USA and Italy, and at music festivals in Austria and France.